thekiwidev/gs-query-builder/docs/contents.md

 # Scholarle - Page Contents

 This document contains the content for all public-facing pages of Scholarle.
-Scholarle is an intuitive query builder designed to help researchers, students, and academics find scholarly articles and papers more easily.
+Scholarle is an intuitive query builder designed to help researchers, students, and academics find scholarle articles and papers more easily.

 ---